AlshamiWasin/GE-HealthCareTest/README.md

 1. A function to remove or delete a clock.
 2. A function to switch the gmt offset of a watch.

-thank you for the test
+3. Input validation for the GMT offset that (only allowsfrom -12 to +14) thank you for the test